pauladanielafarias/jupyter_contrib_nbextensions/README.md

 5. Click '_New_'.
 6. Paste the path where you have the Miniconda installed e.g. C:\ProgramData\Miniconda3 and also the scripts folder path e.g. C:\ProgramData\Miniconda3\Scripts

+To test it, open a new cmd shell, and you should be able to use conda commands now, e.g. try ```conda --version```.

 # II.
 Installing Jupyter Notebook using Conda
 Before you can install the extensions, you must install **Jupyter Notebook**.
 If you already have it installed, skip this step.